 In the green community on the Internet, July is a plastic-free month.
 Basically, it's a month where you try to avoid all the one-use plastics as much as humanly possible.
-Click here to join the challenge!
+Click

 Why do we want to go plastic free?
 Plastic is not biodegradable, can release toxins when heated, and are really bad for aquatic life and aquatic birds.
 Even though plastic can be recycled, it takes a lot of energy to do so.

 I know it can be really hard to completely shut out plastic out of your life so suddenly, but I've come up with several easy solutions we can all adopt to minimize as much plastic from our daily lives as possible.
-I've kind of touched on this subject before, so if you haven't read that post, here it is!
+I've kind of touched on this subject before, so if you haven't read that post,

-Such red!
+Such red! |

 1. Use renewable shopping bags!